Why Pour-Over Brewing Method?

 CAFEC paper filters are not just paper.
-It has “Two-Side Crepe” by our original papermaking technology (Air-through dry).
+It has a "Two-Side Crepe" by our original papermaking technology (Air-through dry).
 The balance of the height of the crepe on both sides can keep enough air layer between paper and dripper so water can flow at an ideal speed.

 Choosing the right paper filter will help you brew the desired flavors you want in your cup of coffee.

 A specialized kettle designed for pour-over is also vital because it helps you create a consistent extraction and is designed to keep water at a stable temperature.
 In contrast, the thick gooseneck is designed to control the flow of water.

 Introducing, the Tsubame Pro is hand-made one by one in Tsubame city, Niigata, where it is famous for high-quality stainless manufacturing.
 The thinnest spout, 6.0mm, was challenging to manufacture so far, but Tsubame craftsmanship made it possible.

 Thanks to the thinnest spout, it is easy to pour water to the targeted point.
 And more, thanks to the sharp top edge, it has an excellent water break too.